-Please find below answers to questions that are frequently asked by people who have, or fear that they might have, an arrhythmia.
+Please find answers below to questions that are frequently asked by people who have, or think that they might have, an arrhythmia.

 To enable your heart to beat, electrical impulses travel through the heart via what is sometimes referred to as a conduction pathway.
 Arrhythmias are disorders of your heart’s electrical system, which means there is a change in the regular beat of your heart.
 This can be as a result of the conduction pathway being damaged or blocked, or because an extra pathway is present.
 The heart may beat too quickly (tachycardia), or too slowly (bradycardia) or irregularly, all of which may affect the heart’s ability to pump blood around the body.
 These abnormal heart beats are known as arrhythmia.
 Arrhythmias can occur in the upper chambers of the heart (atria) or in the lower chambers of the heart (ventricles).
 An arrhythmia may occur at any age, and are most often a nuisance rather than a serious problem.